Sri Lanka women's national cricket team

 The Sri Lanka women's national cricket team represents Sri Lanka in international women's cricket.
-One of eight teams competing in the ICC Women's Championship (the highest level of the sport), the team is organised by Sri Lanka Cricket (SLC), a full member of the International Cricket Council (ICC).
+One of ten teams competing in the ICC Women's Championship (the highest level of the sport), the team is organised by Sri Lanka Cricket (SLC), a full member of the International Cricket Council (ICC).

-Sri Lanka made its One Day International (ODI) debut in 1997, against the Netherlands, and later in the year participated in the 1997 World Cup in India.
+Sri Lanka made their One Day International (ODI) debut in 1997, against the Netherlands, and later in the year participated in the 1997 World Cup in India.
 The team has since participated in every edition of the World Cup, with a fifth-place finish at the 2013 event being its best performance.
-At the World Twenty20, Sri Lanka has likewise played at every tournament, although the team has never progressed past the first round.
-Sri Lanka played in its first and only Test match to date in April 1998, defeating Pakistan.
+At the Women's Twenty20 World Cup, Sri Lanka has likewise played at every tournament, although the team has never progressed past the first round.
+Sri Lanka played their first and only Test match to date in April 1998, defeating Pakistan.